Cancer Treatment & Fertility

 Some questions to ask:

 - Is this cancer treatment likely to damage my child's reproductive organs?
-If so, what areas may be affected and how will this affect fertility?
+If so, which areas may be affected and how will this affect fertility?

 - What are the chances this treatment will cause my daughter to have early menopause?
 Can it affect some organs (like the lungs or heart) in a way that will make it hard for her to carry a pregnancy to term?